anthonyhlcheng/OpenLDBWSjsServer/README.md

-# OpenDBWSjsServer
+# OpenLDBWSjsServer

-This project acts as an bridge between the XML output of OpenDBWS SOAP requests and developers who wishes to work with JSON output only.
+This project acts as an bridge between the XML output of OpenLDBWS SOAP requests and developers who wishes to work with JSON output only.
 So no need to fiddle with XML.

 This version should be run on a Node Server with Express installed, with developers fetching information via HTTP GET requests to the server.